blinksh/blink/README.md

 * From text_cmds: cat, grep, wc
 * From curl: curl (includes http, https, scp, sftp...), scp, sftp
 * From libarchive: tar
+* You can call commands individually, or use small scripts.
+Scripts can use python, lua or shell.
+The shell has no branching abilities, so it will be just a list of commands.

 You will need to compile the following frameworks: